ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ring/README.md

 You can use for example the Blink SIP client on [http://icanblink.com/](http://icanblink.com/).
 To get video working go into Blink's Preferences and under "Accounts", switch the tab to "Media" and deselect "Encrypt audio and video" under "RTP Options".
 Be careful the SIP information expire after a few seconds!
 Hopefully I will able to support a video stream soon.
 Unfortunatly [ring.com](https://ring.com) does not have an official API that support this feature.
-If you press livestreamrequest button you get new SIP Information for building up a SIP Video Call session.
+If you press the livestreamrequest button you get new SIP Information for building up a SIP Video Call session.
 If you are using the [ring.com](https://ring.com) cloud you find under history a http link to your last motion / door bell recorded video.

 ## Install & Configuration